 Numbers (digits) embossed on the bottoms of glass bottles and jars.

 I frequently receive inquiries about what these number markings mean.
 Unfortunately, there is no “one answer fits all” to this question!!

 (NOTE: the article on this page is pertaining to GLASS containers, and does not apply to the subject of modern / recent PLASTIC containers, which is an entirely separate field of study, and is discussed on many other websites.
-The number (within a triangle with rounded corners) found on the bottom of plastic bottles is a code indicating the type of plastic the bottle is made of, and pertains to the subject of recycling) .
+The number (within a triangle with rounded corners) found on the bottom of plastic bottles is a code indicating the type of plastic the bottle is made from, and pertains to the subject of recycling) .

 Always look very closely over the entire glass bottle or other container to make sure there is not some type of logo (emblem, trademark, initials, or just a letter) that might indicate the actual glass manufacturer.
 In many cases there is NO such mark, with only a number or numbers to be seen.
 In these cases, the general style, shape, glass color and other characteristics may help narrow down the possible age range of a particular specimen.

 Probably in the majority of cases, single digit numbers are mold numbers, merely serving to identify a particular mold, (or section/mold cavity in an automatic bottle manufacturing machine) that was used to form the bottle or other glass item.
 If a number of identical bottle molds are being used simultaneously, each mold would be assigned a number.
 (If problems occur with the finished product, it can be easily ascertained which mold or mold section is at fault.)